 If you’re qualified to continue, PenFed reaches out for additional documents.
 These can include recent pay stubs, tax returns, a copy of your diploma or transcript and statements from your loan servicers.

 Wait up to 14 days for PenFed to pay off your existing student loans.

 More about Splash

-Based in Cleveland, Splash Financial was founded to ease the burden of student debt on students just starting their careers.
+Based in Cleveland, Splash Financial was founded to ease the burden of student debt on graduates just starting their careers.
 Its board of directors is made up of finance and health professionals who have been in the same position many of its clients are in now.